-- Code 235, College αccess credit.
+Code 235, College access credit.
 This credit is allocated and certified by the California Educational Facilities Authority, for taxpayers who contribute to the College Access Tax Credit Fund.
-Therefore, you can claim no credit unless you received certification for 2022 from the authority.
-The credit is claimed on FTB Form 3592, which was new for 2015. - Code 172, Low-income housing.
-You must file FTB 3521 with the return, and enter the result of that form here.
+Therefore, you can claim no credit unless you received certification for 2024 from the authority.
+The credit is claimed on FTB Form 3592, which was new for 2015.